Dooders/Dooders/README.md

 * **Model-based**: A model is like a map, it's an imperfect and simplified representation of reality.
 * **Simulation**: An imitation of a system via models; executed to study the behavior.

-Take a look on how a Dooder will [learn](https://github.com/csmangum/Dooders/blob/main/docs/Learning.md), get an overview of the [core components](https://github.com/csmangum/Dooders/blob/main/docs/Core.md) of the library, or read [why](https://github.com/csmangum/Dooders/blob/main/docs/Why.md) I started the project.
+Take a look on how a Dooder will [learn and act](https://github.com/csmangum/Dooders/blob/main/docs/Learning.md), get an overview of the [core components](https://github.com/csmangum/Dooders/blob/main/docs/Core.md) of the library, or read [why I started the project](https://github.com/csmangum/Dooders/blob/main/docs/Why.md).

 This project is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, etc.